HoffmannP/wolServer/README.md

 If you want to serve a favicon place a file `favicon.ico` in the template dir.

+## wakeup target
+In some environments broadcasting magic packets does not work.
+Packets are not *also* send to the target IP
+TODO: Configure the target for the packet per entry

+## root mode
+Sometimes you can't run wakeUp as root.
+To replace the root access limited ping command in not-root-mode the server tries to connect to some common ports.
+Currently these are: 135, 137, 138, 139, 445, 593, 3389, 22.
+You can easily change this.
+TODO: Configure ping-mode per entry

 ## usage
 ```
 Usage of ./wakeUp: